nostream/sdcamp/BUILD.md

 # Introduction #

-As open source books, ebooks and pdf format should be created on fly, the following chapter describe those solution detail.
+As open source books, ebooks and pdf format should be created on fly, the following sections describe those solution in detail.

-The solution below is reused from [Pro Git](progit)
+The solution below is reused from [Pro Git][progit]

-#Making Ebooks#
+# Making Pdf books #
+PDF format is used to printout in nice way like real book, and [Calibre][calibre] is not good at this area, [pandoc](http://johnmacfarlane.net/pandoc/) is used instead to generate latex from markdown, and latex tool `xelatex` (is part of [TexLive][texlive] now) is used to convert pdf from latex.

+Please check [ctax](http://www.ctan.org/) and [TexLive][texlive] for more background for latex, which is quite complicated and elegant if you have never touched before.

+## Ubuntu Platform ##

+Ubuntu Platform Oneiric (11.10) is used mainly due to pandoc.

+[pandoc](http://johnmacfarlane.net/pandoc/) can be installed using `apt-get` command directly, which version is 1.8.x, if you use Ubuntu 11.04, then it is just 1.5.x.

+Though texlive 2011 can be installed separately, the default one texlive 2009 from Ubuntu repository is good enough exists inside.

+	$ sudo apt-get install pandoc
+    $ sudo apt-get texlive-xelatex
+    $ sudo apt-get texlive-latex-recommended # main packages
+    $ sudo apt-get texlive-latex-extra # package titlesec

+You need to install related fonts like Chinese, fortunately they exist in repository already.

+    $ sudo apt-get install ttf-arphic-gbsn00lp ttf-arphic-ukai # from arphic
+	$ sudo apt-get install ttf-wqy-microhei ttf-wqy-zenhei # from WenQuanYi

+Then it should work perfectly

+	$ ./makeebooks zh

+Just remind you, some [extra pandoc markdown format](http://johnmacfarlane.net/pandoc/README.html) is used inside this book:

+  * code syntax highlight (doesn't work in pdf, while it should work in html/epub
+  * footnote

+# Making Ebooks #

+** In long term ** I will use pandoc instead of solution below since from 1.8.x, pandoc supports for epub as well.

 [ruby rdiscount](https://github.com/rtomayko/rdiscount) is used to convert all the markdown files to html format.

-[Calibre](calibre)'s command `ebook-convert` is used to convert html files into ebooks like `.mobi` (Kindle) and `.epub` (for iPad), it exists in several platforms (Windows, OS X, Linux).
+[Calibre][calibre]'s command `ebook-convert` is used to convert html files into ebooks like `.mobi` (Kindle) and `.epub` (for iPad), it exists in several platforms (Windows, OS X, Linux).

+[Calibre][calibre] needs X-Windows for some reason, If X-Windows is not used like server only, then [xvfb](http://en.wikipedia.org/wiki/Xvfb) (Virtual Framebuffer 'fake' X server) package should be installed to support headless X-Windows.
+Simple X-Windows server like XMing doesn't support X-Input.

 After preparing the environment, you can simple run the command below to generate related ebooks